shipmonk-rnd/composer-dependency-analyser/README.md

 - Detecting dead dependencies
 - Detecting dev dependencies used in production code

+## Limitations:
+- Files within global namespace (no namespace declared) are not supported
+  - We cannot detect used classes there unless all those use FQN

 ## Contributing:
 - Check your code by `composer check`
 - Autofix coding-style by `composer fix:cs`